 bweinberger [at] environmentalhealthproject.org (Email Beth)

-Beth Weinberger received her Masters in Public Health from the University of Michigan and a PhD in Political Science from Yale University.
+Beth Weinberger received her MPH from the University of Michigan and PhD in political science from Yale University.
 She began her career in direct service maternal-child health but has since focused primarily on research and consulting.
 Ms. Weinberger was a research associate at Yale University’s Institution for Social & Policy Studies where her research focused on civic engagement.
 She has also provided research consulting and freelance writing services for non-profit and other organizations including Environmental and Human Health, Inc., the Community Foundation for Greater New Haven, and Farnam Associates.
-Along with Celia Lewis she has formed the environmental health consulting firm, Thimble Creek Research.
+Along with Celia Lewis, she has formed the environmental health consulting firm, Thimble Creek Research.

 Interns, Graduate Assistants, Fellows